Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Principal bundles

 The second Bianchi identity is represented as

 in the secondary superspace.

 Dual connection and curvature are also provided in the co-Poincar\'{e} bundle as

-The gravitational form is introduced in the secondary superspace as follows: \begin{definition}[gravitational form] The gravitational form is defined owing to the co-Poincar\'{e} curvature in the secondary superspace as follows:
+The gravitational form is introduced in the secondary superspace as follows: \begin{definition}[gravitational form] The gravitational form is defined owing to the co-Poincar\'{e} curvature in the secondary superspace such that:

 \end{definition}

 The Einstein--Hilbert gravitational Lagrangian is represented using the gravitational form.